top of page

 Hamdiheadshot.jpg

-Her many and essential roles with the SPOONS project include project co-management responsibilities; participant recruitment; data collection (coordinating and carrying out interviews); data collation (transcribing, anonymizing, translating, cleaning interviews); and assistance with drafting, development, and design of communication and promotional materials (fliers, posters, email scripts).
+Her many and essential roles with the SPOONS project included project co-management responsibilities; participant recruitment; data collection (coordinating and carrying out interviews); data collation (transcribing, anonymizing, translating, cleaning interviews); and assistance with drafting, development, and design of communication and promotional materials (fliers, posters, email scripts).

 She speaks Danish, English, and Somali fluently.